 Timeline of Events

-1922 - Harding reduced the top tax rate to 58 percent.
+1922 - Harding reduced the top income tax rate from 73 percent to 58 percent.

 1923 - Calvin Coolidge became President after Harding died from a heart attack while on a speaking tour in San Francisco.
 His motto was "The business of America is business."
-He lowered the nation's top income tax rate to 43.5 percent.
 The Supreme Court revoked the minimum wage for women in Washington, DC.
 A recession began in May.
 The stock market began a six-year bull market.